 Figure 6.11.3.1-1: the procedure for PCF/AMF to obtain the energy related information from OAM/NWDAF

 1. The PCF/AMF (as a consumer NF), if enabled to support the energy related information, sends an Analytics request/ subscribe to NWDAF.
-The request or subscription includes either a new Analytics ID for "Energy related Information" or an existing Analytics ID (e.g. "service experience") combined with Analytics Filters including e.g. Application ID, S-NSSAI, DNN, Area of Interest.
+The request or subscription includes either a new Analytics ID for "Energy related Information" or an existing Analytics ID (e.g. "service experience") combined with Analytics Filters including e.g. Application ID, S-NSSAI, DNN, Area of Interest, time values such as specific date, specific period, time recurrence value.

-Editor's note: The full set of Analytics Filters from NWDAF is FFS.

 2. The NWDAF can request/ subscribe to OAM using the existing procedures defined in clause 6.2.3 of TS 23.288 [14] to collect the energy related information (in a similar way that Cell Energy Saving State is collected).
 Alternatively, NWDAF can collect analysis on Energy Saving State or other energy related information via MDAF.

 3. The OAM/ MDAF can obtain the energy related information from the 3rd parties (e.g. an electricity company) and respond to NWDAF request.

-Editor's note: The full list of input data from OAM/ MDAF to NWDAF is FFS.
+The input data from OAM/MDAF can be e.g., Carbon intensity in time and location per slice, ratio of renewable energy in time and location per slice.

 4. The NWDAF can respond/ notify to the PCF/AMF with analytics about the energy related information.

 6.11.3.2 From EMF